 To serve

-- cooked white rice, pasta or mashed potato
+- cooked pasta rice, or mashed potatoes; to serve

 Instructions

-- Add coconut milk, soy sauce and mustard to the pan, stirring.
-Bring to the boil, then turn down the heat to low and simmer for 10-15 minutes until the sauce has reduced and thickened to desired consistency.
+- Pour in the coconut milk, soy sauce, and Dijon mustard.
+Stir to combine.
+Bring to a gentle boil, then reduce heat and simmer uncovered for 10–15 minutes, until the sauce thickens to your liking.

-- Stir through the nutritional yeast and most of the parsley (reserve some to garnish).
-Taste the sauce and season with a pepper, a pinch of salt or an extra splash of soy sauce if desired.
+- Stir in the nutritional yeast and most of the parsley, reserving a little for garnish.
+Taste and adjust seasoning with a pinch of salt or an extra splash of soy sauce if needed.

 evan says